troyhill/coreCT/README.md

 # coreCT

-CoreCT streamlines analysis of CT-scanned sediment cores using R.
+coreCT is an R package that streamlines analysis of CT-scanned sediment cores.